 “What do we get at this intersection that we don’t get already?” said Peter Trask, who was also part of the stakeholders’ group.

 Two speakers also made claims that the town failed to advertise the meetings properly in the Standard-Times newspaper.
 The first to make the claim was Exeter Planning Board Member Frank DiGregorio who claimed that notices for the public meetings were not published in the newspaper, thus the public hearings for Rolling Greens were invalid.
 O’Sullivan presented several copies of the Standard-Times during his turn at the microphone, claiming to not be able to find the ads.
 Following O’Sullivan’s testimony, North Kingstown Planning Director Jon Reiner pointed out several of the ads in the Standard-Times as well as an area of the paper (about the size of the ad in question, he said) that appeared to have been cut out.
 Town officials said they would look into the matter to make sure the hearings were properly advertised.

 The Rolling Greens project has been in the works for nearly three years, according to Landry.
-The application was put on hold while the town and North Kingstown Planning Commission retooled the town’s zoning ordinance village zoning district called a compact village development, as it had yet to be used in any developments in town.
+The application was put on hold while the town and North Kingstown Planning Commission retooled the town’s zoning ordinance village zoning district called a .
 Under the new master plan, Hawkins is trying to pass Rolling Greens under the new CVD ordinance.